 - Examples of Mad Scientist students at Whateley Academy include:

-- Overclock, who plotted to make a fellow student accidentally kill fellow students in a holographic simulation and drive her permanently insane, all because she ate the last of his favorite breakfast cereal.
+- Overclock, who plotted to make a fellow student accidentally kill her teammates in a holographic simulation and drive her permanently insane, all because she ate the last of his favorite breakfast cereal one morning.

 - Mega-Death, who chose the name while " 'dricking out" and unfortunately can Never Live It Down.